PaulQc/Vector_Vision/README.md

 ## Helpful methods/code
-Azure Vision SDK and exemples :<br> https://github.com/Azure-Samples/azure-ai-vision-sdk/tree/main/samples/python/image-analysis
+Azure Vision SDK and examples :<br> https://github.com/Azure-Samples/azure-ai-vision-sdk/tree/main/samples/python/image-analysis

+Connection information need to be set in your *.env* (Robot sn, Azure endpoint and key)

 ## Current limitation / bug
 Tests have been conducted only with Flask's development server <br>